Rresource allocation guide in project management

 Let’s look at some of the specific resource allocation examples in a project:

-1. Let us take an example of resource allocation in an IT project.
+• Let us take an example of resource allocation in an IT project.
 Architect positions are critical for delivery.
 They are expensive and less in numbers.
 They need to be involved at the beginning of the project for system design-related work.
 In this case, can I afford to dedicate an architect to a specific project, or do they need to work on multiple projects?

 These are all pertinent questions and do not have any standard answers.
 The decision on resource allocation in a matrix organization depends on its current situation and immediate priorities.
-At times resources may need to be out rotated from a low-priority project with suitable backfill depending on business priority.
+At times, resources may need to be out rotated from a low-priority project with suitable backfill depending on business priority.
 These are examples of resource allocation problems in a dynamic business environment.

 These are some of the resource allocation examples.
-Now let’s learn about some of the problems of the resource allocation process.
+Now, let’s learn about some of the problems of the resource allocation process.

 Experience the Future of Resource Management Software

-3. What are common problems of resource allocation in project management?
+What are common problems of resource allocation in project management?

 Although resource managers initially conduct the allocation process, continuous change in project demands makes it daunting.
 Let us analyze some of the common resource allocation problems.

-A. Use of legacy tools or spreadsheets:
+Use of legacy tools or spreadsheets

 Many organizations still use homegrown half-baked solutions like spreadsheets for the project resource allocation process because it is readily available.
 Unfortunately, these legacy tools fail to provide accurate real-time data for resource allocation, leading to discrepancies and double bookings.
 In addition, spreadsheets are incredibly time-consuming, limiting, and a nightmare to maintain.

-According to Marketwatch, 88% of spreadsheets have errors.”
+According to MarketWatch, “88% of spreadsheets have errors.

-B. Frequent changes in project scope:
+Frequent changes in project scope

 In an agile world, the project scope can change anytime during its lifecycle.
 Changes in project requirements can lead to fluctuating resource demands.
 So, frequent allocations to meet the dynamic demands become challenging without an updated resource schedule.
-The sudden closure of a large project will also increase the bench size, that can affect the bottom line.
+The sudden closure of a large project will also increase the bench size, which can affect the bottom line.

-C. Unable to predict resource availability:
+Unable to predict resource availability

-D. Project uncertainties causing delays:
+Project uncertainties causing delays

 Even after meticulously ticking all the checkboxes, such as project scope and constraints, uncertainties can crop up anytime during the project lifecycle.
-There could be a delay in the project start date, and you may need to block certain resources without billing.
+There could be a delay in the project start date, and you may need to block specific resources without billing.
 Project managers must promptly respond to these uncertainties, e.g., dynamic resource allocation, including juggling resources within projects or reassigning them.

-E. Limited resources in a multi-project environment:
+Limited resources in a multi-project environment

-F. Lack of knowledge and communication:
+Lack of knowledge and communication

 Sometimes, project managers lack business knowledge.
 Due to communication gaps among the team members, they cannot estimate the resource requirements on time.
 With the incorrect resource demand, the project lands up with either an excess or shortfall of resources.
 It gets noticed during the execution, and the project can get adversely impacted.
-Excess resources will blow up the project cost, where fewer resources can cause delivery delays.
+Excess resources will blow up the project cost, whereas fewer resources can cause delivery delays.

-G. Location and time zone differences:
+Location and time zone differences

-4. Importance of resource allocation in project management
+Importance of resource allocation in project management

 The unavailability of a critical resource can cause project delays and adversely affect overall task dependencies.